South India Temples

-Often it isn’t until you return home and have a bit of time for reflection that you realize just how unique and spectacular the sights you’ve just seen really are.
+Often, it isn’t until you return home and have a bit of time for reflection that you realize just how unique and spectacular the sights you’ve seen really are.

-Such is the case as I sat down today and started scrolling through my photos of the women-only South India tour from which I just returned.
+Such was the case when I sat down and scrolled through my photos of South India.

-South India, specifically Tami Nadu, is renowned for its temples that are vast and plentiful – nearly so much so that it’s hard to wrap your head around the number, size and age of them all.
+South India, specifically Tami Nadu, is renowned for its temples that are vast and plentiful–so much so that it’s difficult to wrap your head around the number, size and age of them all.

 The bas-relief carvings of Mahabalipuram were built between the 7th and 9th centuries.
 These massive walls of art are still in excellent condition even after so many years.